umutseven92/ramensky/README.md

 With default settings, Ramensky will:

-1. Try the most common 1 million passwords,
+1. Try the most common 1 million passwords (sourced from [here](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt)),
 2. Try the passwords from the custom password list, if provided,
 3. Try to brute force the password.

+## ToDo

+- [ ] Parallelization of execution
+- [ ] Brute forcing step
+- [ ] Save / load states